7 red flags of poor body image in men

 6. Missing important activities that interfere with a workout schedule or a diet

-If your clients are skipping important events or activities because it doesn’t fit with their workout schedule or ‘diet plan’ it could be a sign of poor body image.
-This could even include skipping birthday celebrations, or eating separately from the family or household, putting their relationships at risk.
+If your clients are skipping important events or activities because it doesn’t fit with their workout schedule or ‘diet plan’, this behaviour could stem from poor body image in men.
+Other telling signs include skipping birthday celebrations or eating separately from the family or household, putting their relationships at risk.

 7. Avoiding or fear of situations where their body may be exposed to others